dodopod/ZScript-Weapons-Library/readme.md

 =======================

-The **ZScript Weapons Library** (ZWL) attempts to ease the creation of weapons with advanced features not present in the original Doom engine games.
+The **ZScript Weapons Library** (ZWL) attempts to ease the creation of weapons with features beyond those present in the original Doom engine games.
 These sorts of features typically have convoluted implementations in Decorate+ACS, containing dozens of states beginning with `TNT1 A 0`, and dummy inventory items serving the purpose of variables.
 All of this can be greatly simplified